fbpx ...

 Some items can only be dry cleaned anyway, but sometimes mold is too persistent to handle alone.
 All you need to do is brush away as much of the mold as possible, bundle the clothing into a plastic bag, and let the experts take it from there.

 You must inform the dry cleaner about the mold, and it could be beneficial to point out where the staining has occurred specifically.
-This will give the cleaner a clear idea of where they need to target.
+This will give the cleaners a clear idea of where they need to target.

 How to Prevent Mold on Clothes